jasonluther/open-deck/Code/Python/README.md

 * Macro execution
 * Image upload

+Work in progress:
+* Moving configuration and persistence to a new module.
+  * Need to add back a default list of macros.
+  * Need to add the rest of the app settings, not must macros

 These operations are not implemented for macOS yet:
 * Macro key recording: pynput Listener is crashing
 * "Menu Change Opens Computer App"/"Macro Button Opens Computer App": need to find a way to activate the window, probably using osascript

+This work needs to be done:
-Verification of the code on Windows has not been done.
+* Verify the code on Windows

-The app seems to use a lot of CPU (battery), so perhaps there are ways to improve that.
+* Profile to see if any optimization is necessary
+* Replace pickle with a more secure serialization mechanism

 ### Additional information